 Dr. Colby Ruiz was a teenager when he watched his first surgery.

-He volunteered in the operating room at Valdosta’s South Georgia Medical Center, where his parents worked as nurses.
+He volunteered in the operating room at Valdosta’s SGMC Health, where his parents worked as nurses.

 Even then, most volunteers didn’t actually cross the red line into the operating room.
 But Ruiz was offered an intriguing opportunity.